MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfInts/Step17.md

 Now, all the tests pass.
 Are we done?
 Well, we mentioned ealier that a non-strike and non-spare frame is never checking for the two rolls summing up to a number bigger than 10.

-Let's wrote such a test, and when you've done that, click [Next](Step18.html)
+Let's write such a test, and when you've done that, click [Next](Step18.html)